ethanCrobison/ethanCrobison.github.io/_todo.md

 4. how was I an essential member of the team?
 5. when did I do it?

-[x] unannounced game
+- [x] unannounced game
-[x] project highrise mobile port
+- [x] project highrise mobile port
-[x] project highrise desktop
+- [x] project highrise desktop
-[] hover to start .gifs for each
+- [] hover to start .gifs for each

 # scholarly work

 For each project, give a blurb about the work, as well as a "with blah blah blah" by line.
 The date, and location of publication.

-[] position paper for how game AI papers should be done [] CoG AI paper
+- [] position paper for how game AI papers should be done
+- [] CoG AI paper
-[] CoG design paper
+- [] CoG design paper
-[] autodread
+- [] autodread
-[] sandbox
+- [] sandbox
+- [] Dear Leader's Happy Story Time?

 # pedagogical work

-## teaching list
+- [] teaching list

-## lectures
+- [] lectures

-1. gotta search through the backlog and upload everything, I guess...
+    [] for each class, club, whatever, I've ever been involved with, find any talks I've given and decided if they should be uploaded.

 ## guides, faqs, tutorials

-1. start menu in Unity
-2. FAQ for GDS
+- [] TODO list on main page

 # personal & misc.

-1. vimrc challenges... when I solve a problem, document it
+- [] vimrc challenges... when I solve a problem, document it
-2. asp notes
+- [] asp notes
+- [] asp for scheduling
+- [] the autograder script for rob's class
+- [] blog post about making this site pleaseseeee
+- [] also, blog post about the process of going through all of my old, e.g., google drive folders and making back-ups somewhere
+- [] how to write academic papers in markdown/pandoc/latex fusion
+- [] makefiles

+## Smaller Games that I Made :)

+- [] ongoing projects
+- [] train jam
+- [] trijam
+- [] that other jam?

 ## principles of this site